mate-academy/jv-program-common-mistakes/java-core/junit/registration-validation.md

 ```
 assertThrows(ExpectedException.class, () -> object.methodUnderTest(inputParams);
 ```
-* Don't use `NullPointerException`, because in such case we can't distinguish was this exception because of our mistake or because of validation
+* Don't use `NullPointerException`, because in such case we can't distinguish was this exception because of our mistake or because of validation.

 * Move all hardcoded values to [constant fields](https://mate-academy.github.io/style-guides/java/java.html#s5.2.4-constant-names) and give them informative names.